aabbtree77/esp32-vpn/README.md

 - The show must go [on](https://news.ycombinator.com/item?id=24893615) and [on](https://news.ycombinator.com/item?id=27672715) and [on](https://github.com/anderspitman/awesome-tunneling)...

 - Could [Tor (The Onion Router)](https://www.techjail.net/raspberry-iotlinux-devices.html) be the answer to the way out of this mess?!
-Generate a hidden onion service link with "echalot" and then access your computer with "torify ssh"...
+Generate a hidden onion service link with "echalot" and then access your computer with "torify ssh"?

+- IPFS: [1](https://docs.ipfs.tech/how-to/websites-on-ipfs/multipage-website/#publish-to-ipns), [2](https://www.atnnn.com/p/ipfs-hosting/), [3](https://push32.com/post/blogging-on-ipfs/), [4](https://pawelurbanek.com/ipfs-ethereum-blog).
+Its subsystem called [IPNS](https://hackernoon.com/understanding-ipfs-in-depth-3-6-what-is-interplanetary-naming-system-ipns-9aca71e4c13b) is [too slow](https://github.com/ipfs/kubo/issues/3860) and [confusing](https://discuss.ipfs.tech/t/confusion-about-ipns/1414), [if it works at all](https://macwright.com/2019/06/08/ipfs-again.html).
+There is also Dat: [1](https://macwright.com/2017/08/09/decentralize-ipfs.html), [2](https://hannuhartikainen.fi/blog/dat-site/)...

-At some point one becomes so desperate that [sending commands](https://github.com/aabbtree77/sendrecv) via github.com becomes viable.
+At some point one becomes so desperate that [sharing a file](https://github.com/aabbtree77/sendrecv) via github.com becomes viable.
 At least this works for testing purposes as long as github.com is available.
-Why worry about VPS, VPN, DNS, SSH and endless ways to tame the gorilla when all you need is sending a message to a remote computer?!
 This is a very slow and limited way to communicate globally, but it does the job.

 Great ideas come in pairs, and one gets lucky to locate [Hyprspace](https://github.com/hyprspace/hyprspace/issues/94) and [EdgeVPN](https://github.com/mudler/edgevpn/issues/25).
 They focus on the ability to tap into a remote PC under NAT layers without an external server/service.
 They rely on the MIT-licensed stack called [go-libp2p](https://github.com/libp2p/go-libp2p).
 The way this magic works is that the connection gets established through the [bootstrap peers](https://news.ycombinator.com/item?id=27461354) of the global IPFS network which is, in a way, a torrent network that treats VPN computers as its new nodes.